Snaacky/thewiki/docs/guides/torrenting.md

 - Similarly, your torrent client also needs to run on a port on your device's private IP address.
 However, for anyone on the internet to be able to "see" your torrent client through this port, it has to be forwarded/connected to the equivalent port on your public IP address.

-- Metamorphically, think of your torrent client as a laser pointer.
+- Metaphorically, think of your torrent client as a laser pointer.
 When it runs, it tries to shoot a beam of light (the connection) to another person, but is blocked by a "wall" - which is your router.
 If your router does not have an appropriate "hole" (port) prepared, nobody from the other side will be able to see the beam of light.

 ### How To Port Forward